MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 ---

 LLMs are advanced AI systems trained to process and, based on that, generate human-like text by identifying linguistic patterns.
-Let's though the topic of LLMs, back to back, from prompt to output, in an understandable fashion.
+Let's go though the topic of LLMs, back to back, from prompt to output, in an understandable fashion.

 When providing a prompt to an LLM, and reading its output, it quickly becomes clear that there is some notion of experience embedded into the response you receive.
 The LLM may show with its response that it can process and articulate: